A Dissertation Concerning the End for Which God Created the World

-A Dissertation Concerning the End for Which God Created the World is a work by Christian theologian, reformer, author, and pastor Jonathan Edwards that was started in the mid-1750s but not finally published until after his death in 1765.
+A Dissertation Concerning the End for Which God Created the World is a work by Christian theologian, reformer, author, and pastor Jonathan Edwards (1703–1758) that was started in the mid-1750s but not finally published until 1765, several years following Edwards' death.

 This dissertation was published concurrently with The Nature of True Virtue.
-The two works have much in common, specifically the assertion that God's aim in creating the world was not human happiness but his own glory.
+The two works have much in common, specifically the assertion that God's aim in creating the world was not human happiness, but his own glory.

 Synopsis

 Edwards argues against contemporaries who claimed that human happiness was the end for which God created the world.
 Edwards instead puts forth the idea that the reason for God's creation of the world was not human happiness, but the magnification of his own glory and name.
 Edwards then argues that since true happiness comes from God alone, human happiness is an extension of God's glory.
 Indeed, Edwards maintains, all God's "ultimate" ends and "chief" ends serve to magnify his glory as well.
 As in Virtue, Edwards discusses the claim that there is no true happiness unless it is happiness in God.